Is Milk Keto Friendly?

 Coconut milk is keto-friendly, but it’s pretty complicated.

 Why?
-Because there are two main types of coconut milk, namely coconut milk that people drink and canned full-fat coconut milk, which most people use for cooking.
+There are two main types of coconut milk, namely coconut milk that people drink and canned full-fat coconut milk, which most people use for cooking.

 Whole-fat coconut milk can be a great keto diet snack when garnished over keto fruits such as berries.